 The E-mobility Bot

 To get people´s attention we needed to make e-mobility fun.
-Therefore we created an interactive chatbot together with an AI company featuring Leonard Nimoy and William Shatner from Star Trek.
+Therefore we created an interactive chatbot featuring Leonard Nimoy and William Shatner from Star Trek.
 The bot was filled with facts about e-mobility and its language were adjusted to Nimoy and Shatner unique tonality, generating a richer experience that added a feeling of Star Trek and future.

 e-mobility bot examples